KiraYamato94/LasMonjas/README.md

 - **Hide Room Code:** More like streamer mode, activating this option will hide the room code and replace it with "Las Monjas"
 - **Game Summary:** Activating this option will create a list containing which role and task progress the players had after the game ends.
 - **Activate Music:** Music pack containing 7 songs from Kevin MacLeod (1 for Lobby, 3 for Tasks and 3 for Meeting depending of how many players are alive)
-- **Ghost Can See Roles:** Only after being reported, ghosts would be able to see which role the players have.
+- **Ghost Can See Roles:** Only after being reported, ghosts will be able to see which role the players have.
 - **Horse Mode:** Activate 2022 1st April Fools, remember to take of your skin if you activate Horse Mode.

 -----------------------

 # Roles

 Roles can be activated by putting them at 100% spawn rate (there's only 0% and 100%).
-Activated roles will be in the game by two possible ways, you can set the role assignment system in the lobby to be random or by list order.
-Setting to random will put the activated roles in a list which will be assigned randomly to the players.
-There's a total of four teams and there can be only be 1 Neutral and 1 Rebel per game.
+Activated roles will be assigned randomly to the players.
+There's a total of four teams and it can be only be 1 Neutral and 1 Rebel per game.

 | Impostors | Crewmates | Neutrals | Rebels | Modifiers |
 |-----------|-------------|-----------------|----------------|---------------|